DataZooDE/polars-statistics/README.md

 > **Note:** This extension is in early stage development.
 APIs may change and some features are experimental.

-High-performance statistical testing for [Polars](https://pola.rs/) DataFrames, powered by Rust.
+High-performance statistical testing and regression for [Polars](https://pola.rs/) DataFrames, powered by Rust.

 ## Features

 - **Native Polars Expressions**: Full support for `group_by`, `over`, and lazy evaluation
-- **Comprehensive Statistical Tests**: Parametric, non-parametric, distributional, and forecast comparison tests
+- **Statistical Tests**: Parametric, non-parametric, distributional, and forecast comparison tests
-- **Modern Distribution Tests**: Energy Distance and Maximum Mean Discrepancy (MMD)
+- **Regression Models**: OLS, Ridge, Elastic Net, WLS, GLMs, ALM (24+ distributions)
-- **High Performance**: Rust-powered computations with zero-copy data transfer
+- **Formula Syntax**: R-style formulas with polynomial and interaction effects
-- **Regression Models**: OLS, Ridge, Elastic Net, WLS, GLMs, ALM (24+ distributions), and more
+- **High Performance**: Rust-powered with zero-copy data transfer

 ## Installation